ayazmirza54/gen-email-agent-ai/readme.md

-# Email Writer & Responder
+# Gen-a-email : Email Writer & Responder Agent

 ## Overview
 This is a Streamlit-based application that assists users in generating, responding to, and paraphrasing emails using Google's Gemini AI.
 The application provides three key functionalities: